HES-Capstone-dBio/dbio-protocol/README.md

 ## Setup for Testing and Experimentation

-If you simply wish to run the `dbio-protocol` server locally for API testing, there is a `docker-compose.yml` which connects the most recent code (in this repository branch) with a Postgres database.
-You can run `docker compose up` or `docker compose up --detach` to spin up both the protocol and database containers.
+If you simply wish to run the `dbio-protocol` server locally for API testing, the `docker-compose.yml` file connects the most recent code (on this repository branch) with a Postgres database.
+You can run `docker compose up` or `docker compose up --detach` from this directory to spin up both the protocol and database containers.
 The whole setup should take about 5 minutes to build and run on a modern Macbook.
 Once running, the protocol server will bind to `localhost:8080`.

 # API Documentation